-A vast array of practices now shelter under the ‘Ecotherapy’ umbrella.
+A vast array of practices now shelter under the 'ecotherapy' umbrella.
 From Wilderness Therapy to Nature-Based Therapy and from Forest Bathing to Equine Assisted Therapy.
 From Care Farming to Outdoor Coaching and from Wild Therapy to Eco-Psychotherapy.
 And within all these terms, there are many variations.
-But are they all really Ecotherapy?
+But are they all ecotherapy?

-The word ‘Ecotherapy’ abbreviates the phrase ‘ecological therapy’.
-This article will explain what this actually means and why a clear definition matters a great deal.
+The word ‘ecotherapy’ abbreviates the phrase ‘ecological therapy’.
+This article will explain what this means and why a clear definition matters a great deal.

 Let’s start by looking at the ‘ecology’ part of the term.

-Ecology is derived from the greek root “oikos”, which means “home”.
-Zoologist Ernst Haeckl first used the term in 1866 to describe his new science of how organisms interact with their environment.
+Ecology is derived from the Greek root “oikos”, which means “home”.
+Zoologist Ernst Haeckel first used the term in 1866 to describe his new science of how organisms interact with their environment.

 The way anything interrelates with its environment is complicated.
 In tangible - physical - terms alone the web of complexity often exceeds our capacity to understand it.
 There is constant novel emergence.
 We discover new and surprising connections all the time, just when we think we’ve worked everything out.